Casino Gambling in Arkansas

 Did you know that Arkansas was home to one of the largest illegal gambling organizations in the United State?
 It's true.
 Hot Springs, Arkansas attracted gamblers from all over the world for gambling across 103 different gambling establishments.

 Those have all since closed.
-So what's casino gambling in Arkansas like today?
+So what's casino gambling in Arkansas like today for players in Little Rock or Fort Smith?
 Well, that depends whether you've got access to a computer.
 If you do, you can hop on the Internet and play at one of the many Arkansas online casinos that happen to be based outside the state.
 If you don't have access to a computer, your choice is limited to a few properties with very limited casino game selection.
 But that could change very soon.
 Read on for the whole deal.

 Looking to gamble online?
 Click here to skip to the top Arkansas Casinos.

 - Population: 2,949,131

 - Gambling Age (Lottery): 18